Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/CoreTSE/coretse-driver-user-guide.md

 <div id="Functions$TSE_isr$description" data-type="text">

-`TSE_isr()` is the top-level interrupt handler function for the CoreTSE driver.
-You must call `TSE_isr()` from the system-level (CoreInterrupt and NVIC level) interrupt handler assigned to the interrupt triggered by the CoreTSE INTR signal.
-Your system-level interrupt handler must also clear the system-level interrupt triggered by the CoreTSE INTR signal before returning, to prevent a re-assertion of the same interrupt.
+`TSE_isr()` is the top-level common interrupt handler function for the CoreTSE driver.
+You must call `TSE_isr()` from the system-level interrupt handler assigned to the interrupt triggered by the CoreTSE TSM_INTR signal.
+Your system- level interrupt handler must also clear the system-level interrupt triggered by the CoreTSE TSM_INTR signal before returning, to prevent a re-assertion of the same interrupt.

 </div>